Table of Contents ×

 Establishing Emotional Sparks

-You don’t have to sell your products or services in order to make money from TikTok.
+You don’t have to sell your products or services to make money from TikTok.

 Instead, you can use the app as a way to build your brand and establish an emotional spark with your followers.